 Top electric cars with cheap insurance rates in Oregon

-The table below lists the most affordable EVs to insure in Oregon and their six-month average full coverage rates.
+The table below highlights the most affordable EVs to insure in Oregon, including their average six-month full coverage premiums.

 Vehicle model (EVs)Average six-month premium